omni-network/omni/docs/site/docs/develop/introduction.md

-   destChainId,  // desintation chain id, e.g. 1 for Ethereum mainnet to,           // contract address on the destination chain data,         // abi encoded calldata, ex abi.encodeWithSignature("foo()") gasLimit      // (optional) gas limit for the call on the destination chain )
+   destChainId,  // desintation chain id, e.g. 1 for Ethereum mainnet to,           // contract address on the destination chain data,         // abi encoded calldata, ex abi.encodeWithSignature("foo()") gasLimit      // gas limit for the call on the destination chain )
 ```